 If you’re a parent and thinking of cosigning for your child, there are several important things to consider.

-The only time a co-borrower will help someone qualify for a home loan is if their income is not sufficient to qualify on their own.
+A co-borrower will help someone qualify for a home loan if their income is not sufficient to qualify on their own.

-Make sure you can handle the mortgage payment if the person you’re being co-borrowers with can’t make the payments for any reason.
+Ensure you can handle the mortgage payment if the person you’re co-borrowers with can’t make the payments for any reason.

-If the main borrower is expecting an increase in income in the near future, refinancing the mortgage down the line is always an option.
+If the main borrower expects an increase in income soon, refinancing the mortgage down the line is always an option.